 A combination of case history, characteristic signs and lesions, and the isolation of the virus is necessary for a diagnosis of EHD.
-Useful aids in obtaining a diagnosis are the epizootic nature of the disease, its seasonal occurrence, and its spectacular hemorrhagic lesions.
+Useful aids in obtaining a diagnosis are the epizootic nature of the disease, its seasonal occurrence, its spectacular hemorrhagic lesions and the extensive edema.
 Because of the similarity of its symptoms to other diseases, such as bluetongue and malignant catarrhal fever, the isolation and identification of the virus is essential.

 Methods to be used for virus isolation are: (1) inoculation of cell cultures; (2) inoculation of susceptible sheep or deer combined with serologic monitoring; and (3) intravenous inoculation of embryonating chicken eggs.

 There is no known effective treatment or control of EHD.
 Theoretically, an oral vaccine could be developed for administration through a supplementary winter feeding program, but this is presently impossible, impractical and unwarranted.

 Because of its very high mortality rate, EHD can have a significant effect upon the deer population in a given area, reducing numbers drastically.
 A common observation in outbreaks involving large numbers of deer is that they are single epizootics which do not recur.
 Die-offs involving small numbers of deer occur almost annually, and the disease appears to be enzootic in these areas.

 Hemorrhagic disease can be transmitted to other wild ruminants.
 The EHD virus can infect domestic animals, most commonly hoof stock, but rarely causes disease.